kareniel/jonathandupre.com/content/blog/notes-on-using-kanban.md

 ---
 title: Notes on using Kanban
 date: 2022-01-27
+description: This is a quick guide on using Kanban for security projects done solo or with small teams.
 ---

 I have used Kanban to manage infrastructure that supports hundreds of thousands of users.
 I chose this approach over Scrum/Agile, because the volume of unplanned work made sprint planning ineffective.